 You can use filters to sort the resources by price, grade level, and other details to find the best ones for you and your students.

-The number of resources available on TpT is both a positive and negative.
+However, the number of resources available on TpT can be both a positive and a negative.

-While there is a lot to choose, there are many lessons and activities that won’t be relevant to your classes.
-This means you will spend a lot of time reviewing which ones to use, which ones to avoid, and which ones are worth buying.
+While there are a lot of options to choose from, there are many communication activities for students that won’t be relevant to your classes.
+This means you will spend a lot of time reviewing which ones to try out, which ones to avoid, and which ones are worth buying.

 Two of the top resources to teach communication skills on TpT are:

-Still, new resources are added regularly, so you’ll always have options to try something new!
+Also, keep in mind that new resources are added regularly to TpT, so you’ll always have options to try something new!

-The Business Communication module is made up of eight lessons, four activities, three quizzes, and one test.
+The Business Communicationmodule is designed to help students develop the collaborative skills they need to succeed both in the workforce and in their social lives.
+It is made up of eight lessons, four activities, three quizzes, and one test.

 The materials cover topics like: